Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/notes-that-no-one-will-understand/lisa recollections ideas.md

 lisa loved her job being a social worker.
 She would have liked to do that for the rest of her life but it paid so little.
 She was a fierce advocate for her clients.
 The horny dude.
 Getting ramps put in.
 Her bullheadedness really was good.
 She drove all over the place around Ukiah CA blaring her favorite music.
 Basically the job was bullying people to help people in need, and drive long distances.
 She love it.

+Pity party WP_000511.jpg

+Travel to south carolina and georgia, trying to taper Paxil.
+Was sick as a dog a lot of the time.

 pooped herself

 went to witchita